sadnamSakib/Lets-Go/README.md

         - Slices can be copied.
         - Slice are not comparable, therefore cannot be used as map keys.
         - A nil slice is a slice with a length and capacity of 0 which means no storage has been assigned to it whereas a slice with a length of 0 means that storage has been assigned to it but it is empty.The make function is used to make an empty slice.
+        - If a slicing operation is done with a slice it takes a portion of the original slice.
+If the slice is changed the original slice is also changed because the slice is not a copy rather the location of the original slice with different length but same capacity.
+        - a[low:high:capacity] returns a slice from low to high-1 with capacity of capacity.
+        - We cannot take the address of an element inside the slice like &a[0] , because the slice location can change and we might not find the value that we are looking for,hence it is a risky operation.

     - Maps :
         - Maps are a collection of key-value pairs.
         - Maps are unordered.